This is the multi-page printable view of this section. Click here to print.

 Minimums

-• There are no manual quality gates.
+• No manual quality gates

 Good

-• All changes deliver from the trunk
+• All changes delivered from the trunk

 • Less than 5% of changes require remediation

-Continuous Integration
+Continuous Integration (CI)

-Desired outcomes:
+Desired Outcomes

 Continuous Delivery/Deploy